Skeletal of Himanshu Damle’s Presentation on AIIB and Blue Economy in Mumbai during the Peoples’ Convention on 22nd June 2018

 - monitoring is to be jointly done by SDCL and implementing agency at the SPV level

-- project proponent to bear operation and maintenance costs of the project
+- project proponent to bear the operation and maintenance costs of the project

 - importantly, expenses incurred for project development to be treated as part of SDCL’s equity contribution